For holders of diplomatic and official passports:

 SECURITY SITUATION — There are no serious security threats in Romania.
 There is a risk of being pickpocketed, so tourists are advised not to carry their personal documents and large sums of money during their sightseeing tours.
 It is recommended to have a photocopy of the travel document and other documents as well.

-TRANSPORT — There are direct flights between Belgrade and Bucharest twice a day, every day, operated by the Romanian national airline TAROM and the Serbian airline Air Serbia.
+TRANSPORT — There are direct flights between Belgrade and Bucharest every day, except on Tuesdays and Saturdays.
+Flights are operated by the Serbian airline Air Serbia and the Romanian national airline TAROM.

-Operating a motor vehicle in Romania requires having a vignette which can be purchased at border crossing points or petrol stations.
+Operating a motor vehicle in Romania requires having a vignette which can be purchased at border crossing points or petrol stations, or on line ( https://www.e-rovinieta.ro/sr/e-rovinieta).

 OTHER INFORMATION — The national currency is the leu (RON).
 Convertible foreign currencies can be exchanged in banks or authorised exchange offices.
 No foreign exchange fee is charged on such transactions.
 Goods and services can be paid with payment cards.
 Cash withdrawals from ATMs are possible.